Mmosier11/Mmosier11/README.md

 ### Welcome, I'm Max Mosier!
 Currently 🎓: Currently pursuing a Bachelors of Science in Computer Science at Northern Arizona University. <br/> Location 🏠: Flagstaff, AZ <br/>
-Dream 🎮: Ultimately looking to enter the Game Development industry <br />

 ## :mag_right: Where else can you find me?